lsliwaradioluz/lsliwaradioluz/README.md

 * React Testing with Jest and Enzyme (that is a hard one)

 I'm also familiar with:
-* https://javascript.info/ -> going back to it quite often, especialy to refresh my knowledge on concepts like prototypes, classes, recursion and currying.
-I don't use them very often in my code and keep forgetting
+* https://javascript.info/ -> going back to it quite often, especialy to refresh my knowledge on concepts like prototypes, classes, recursion and currying

 Other skills:
 * CAE Cambridge English Certificate (C1)